CyrusBiotechnology/gce-docker/README.md

 gce-docker-init
 ```

-You can adjustthe settings of the instance by modifing the config_file.
+You can adjust the settings of the instance by modifing the config_file.

 Start the VM: